 The main parts of a flowering plant are its leaves, stems, roots, flowers and seeds.

 Either in the classroom or somewhere around your school, observe a plant up close.
 Your teacher will provide you with an illustration of a plant and you will need to label its main parts (leaf, flower, roots, stem and stamen).
 Try to repeat this process with a different plant species.
 Can you identify any similarities and differences between the different species?
 Attempt to germinate some seeds.

 Think about what they need in order to grow.

-- Vary the conditions in which you place the seeds, for example, place some in a dark place and some in the sunlight. - You might like to include some casings from your worm farm with some of the soil.
-Try to grow a couple of different types of seeds in the same conditions to see if they all grow at the same rate. - Make predictions about what will happen with their rates of growth (hypothesis). - Summarise your findings in a report, where you detail the materials used, your hypothesis, the steps, your results and your conclusion. - Here is a comprehensive unit overview for a similar activity on plant germination: http://goo.gl/Bw3tDr.
+- Vary the conditions in which you place the seeds, for example, place some in a dark place and some in the sunlight. - You might like to include some worm castings from your worm farm with some of the soil.
+Try to grow a couple of different types of seeds in the same conditions to see if they all grow at the same rate. - Make predictions about what will happen with their rates of growth (hypothesis). - Summarise your findings in a report, where you detail the materials used, your hypothesis, the steps, your results and your conclusion.

-When Clementine and Digby's classmates arrive at Herbert Peabody's farm, they are astonished to observe how all of the plants actually grow (p.
-83).
+When Clementine and Digby's classmates arrive at Herbert Peabody's farm, they are astonished to observe how all of the plants actually grow (pp. 83).
 Quite often we only ever see fruits and vegetables after they have been picked, washed and packaged for sale in a supermarket.